Jazz Set Up

 Date fields are internally stored as year month day, e.g. the 28th May 2020 is stored as INTEGER field with value 20200528.
 When a character value is assigned to a date, either by an assignment or an ACCEPT statement, any valid date will be accepted, using the target field’s PRINTPIC to determine the order of day, month, and year fields.
 If the input value has a 2 digit year the century is calculated by the year rollover value.
 Thus with the values shown: -

-a value with year 40 will be interpreted as 1940 to 1999, but a year from 00 to 39 will be interpreted as 2000 to 2039.
+a value with year 40 or above will be interpreted as 1940 to 1999, but a year from 00 to 39 will be interpreted as 2000 to 2039.

-With the Lang tab set up, we’re now ready to generate COBOL.
+With the COBOL tab set up, we’re now ready to generate COBOL.
 If we stop here then we could use Jazz to create COBOL programs but we would have to manually invoke our test system, submitting the COBOL and relevant JCL, when we want the programs to be compiled and run.

 The next section deals with setting up our system to use a z/OS system, such as the IBM Dallas Test Centre, directly.
 If we’re using an IDE then skip this section, instead go to Set Up Jazz to work with Micro Focus and an IDE